bigjollygiant14/lemonade/readme.md

 Creating a transaction in a test environment requires four steps
 1. Create test address
 2. Add funds to the test address
-3. Create transaction skeleton with address + test fund - If you have no funds in test customer address, the skeleton fails because you pass a transaction value
+3. Create transaction skeleton with address + test fund - If you have no funds in test customer address, the skeleton fails because 0 < whatever value youre sending
 4. Send the transaction skeleton to /txs/send to test the functionality

 ## To Be Added: